dlcs/protagonist/docs/architectural-considerations.md

 NB this is not the same as access control for the assets themselves, via IIIF Auth.

 (DLCS Note - the DLCS API currently works well for machine-to-machine scenarios, but is not suited to direct browser-to-machine scenarios requiring authentication.
-This is an area we have identified for improvement, and alignment with other systems that use JSON Web Tokens[^5]).
+This is an area we have identified for improvement, and alignment with other systems that use [JSON Web Tokens](https://jwt.io/)).

 ### Conversion to tile-ready format